 4) Your profound realizations will make you sound like an a**hole

-Any time someone praises you for following your dreams you’ll be forced to tell them that they could do the same thing.
+Any time someone praises you for following your dreams, you’ll be forced to tell them they could do the same thing.
 They, too, could simply do whatever the heck they want.
 They’ll stare back at you in disbelief, and you’ll feel like you’re on a soap box.

 Then you’ll step down, sheepishly.